This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Add beef to skillet in batches and cook for about 3 minutes or until browned and cooked through.

 - Remove beef from pan and set aside.

-- Add vegetables and sauce to skillet and cook over medium high heat for about 5 minutes or until vegetables are crisp tender.
+- Add vegetables, white parts of green onion and sauce to skillet and cook over medium high heat for about 5 minutes or until vegetables are crisp tender.

-- Return beef to skillet and stir to coat with sauce.
+- Return beef to skillet, stir in sesame oil and stir to coat with sauce.

 - Top with remaining green onions and sesame seeds.

 - Replace brown sugar with sweetener of choice and leave out carrots to keep recipe South Beach Diet Phase 1 compliant.

 - Coconut aminos can be found in a health food store and are a good substitute for soy sauce.
 It's also gluten-free.
 Please check product labels.